Accessible Instructional Materials (AIM)/ Accessible Educational Materials (AEM)

 - Other sources: Typically online sources

-- Locally created: Books and teacher materials can be scanned by the local school
+- Locally created: Books and teacher materials can be scanned by the local school for students who qualify

 The Iowa Assistive Technology Liaison group, along with the Department of Education, put together the True AIM website.
 This has now been folded into Iowa’s DOE site.

 True AIM provides guidance specific to students in Iowa schools.

 The PACER Center and the National Center on Accessible Instructional Materials (AIM Center) have collaborated to provide guidance to families, educators, and State and Local Education Agencies around the provision of AIM for students.
 Two documents which are aimed at families, but are also great for educators, especially those new to AIM are…

 This introductory document gives a nice overview of what AIM are, who needs it, and how it is acquired.

 Accessible Instructional Materials (AIM) A Technical Guide for Families and Advocates